-General Information (Continued), Disassembly and Assembly Instructions
+General Information (Continued), Disassembly, and Assembly Instructions

-- •Always tighten lug nuts to the wheel manufacturer's specifications. - •Always recheck the lug nuts after test driving the vehicle at safe speeds.
+- •Always recheck the lug nuts after test driving the vehicle at safe speeds.
 If they are NOT still tight, inspect the wheel-to-hub contact surfaces for damage and/or incomplete contact. - •As routine maintenance, periodically remove the wheels and inspect the wheel-to-hub contact surfaces for damage. - •It is the installer's responsibility to ensure that the wheels used with this hub kit are properly and securely installed.
 Some wheels may NOT be compatible with the hub in this kit.